openedx/edx-documentation/en_us/shared/students/SFD_bookmarks.rst

 ###########################

-To mark course content so that you can come back to it later, you can bookmark any course page, up to a limit of 100 bookmarks for one course.
+To mark course content so that you can come back to it later, you can bookmark any course page, up to a limit of 100 bookmarks for any one course.

 The course material that you bookmark is identified in the unit navigation bar on the **Course** page, or you can see a list of all of your bookmarks on the **My Bookmarks** page.

-.. note:: You can add up to 100 bookmarks in a course.

 For more information, see the following topics.